Why You Should Be Eating Sprouted Grains

 Offering a more easily digestible and nutritious alternative to every day (un-sprouted) flours and oats, Rude Health has launched the UK’s first four Sprouted and Organic foods made from sprouted grains.

-Prior to the industrialisation of the agricultural world, grains sprouted naturally in fields across Britain; but for over 70 years grains have been harvested and milled before they’ve had a chance to sprout.
-Rude Health’s new range of organic flours and oats are made from grains that have been nurtured, allowed to sprout and then dried at a low temperature, keeping all of the fibre from the whole grain and releasing valuable nutrients.
-They’re raw too.
+To begin, prior to the industrialisation of the agricultural world, grains sprouted naturally in fields across Britain.
+Of course, nature created sprouted grains all by its magical self!
+However, for over 70 years grains have been harvested and milled before they’ve had a chance to sprout.
+Hpwever, Rude Health’s new range of organic sprouted grains flours and oats are made from grains that have been nurtured and allowed to sprout.
+Favourably, this keeps all of the fibre from the whole grain and releasees valuable nutrients.
+Additionally, they’re raw too.

-What we think of as “grains” – rice, wheat, oats, corn and barley – are the mature, dormant seeds of cereal grasses.
-Just like any other seed, under the right conditions of temperature and moisture, these seeds can germinate into young plants and start the life cycle anew.
-By sprouting grains, we’re essentially allowing them to transform from a starch into a vegetable.
-Your body then digests the grain as a vegetable rather than a starch, making it much easier for your body to process.
+Often, what we think as “grains”, such as rice, wheat, oats, corn and barley, are the mature, dormant seeds of cereal grasses.
+And, just like any other seed, under the right conditions, these seeds can germinate into young plants and start the life cycle anew.
+By creating sprouted grains, we’re essentially allowing them to transform from starch into a vegetable.
+Amazingly, your body then digests the grain as a vegetable rather than starch, making it much easier for your body to process!

 Why are they better?